FelixWolf/fscompilescripts/README.md

 # fscompilescripts
-Scripts I use to compile FS on linux and what not
+Scripts I use to compile FS on linux and what not.

+These scripts are provided **WITHOUT SUPPORT** and **are not official Firestorm development scripts**.
+I am only posting them for convenience purposes.

 # Setup
 ```bash